Introduction: Bug context capture is the bottleneck in modern QA

 2. Click the extension icon.
 The Bugzy capture overlay appears, with a screenshot of the current view ready to annotate.

 3. Annotate (optional) and send.
 Draw on the screenshot if needed, add a note if you want, click submit.
+Behind the scenes, the extension bundles the screenshot, replay, console, network, and metadata into a single report and posts it to your Bugzy workspace.

 Where extension-captured bug reports go